Jihen-Boukhadhra/Proj.LOG/README.md

 # Proj.LOG
 "Proj.LOG" is a configuration, integration and deployment project of a Dockerized Rsyslog server on Rocky Linux.
 The mission is to ensure an efficient and centralized log management in order to enhance Traceability  in the  whole system.
-Fedora Linux is used for the test phase.